CG0323/jobboard/README.md

    `Python` `Selenium` `BeautifulSoup4` `AWS EC2` `RHEL`
    A python scraper deployed on AWS EC2 (Linux).
-   It regurlarly fetch recruiting information (using key words 'software developer') from several Canadien recruitment website, such as Monster.ca, Neuvoo.ca, Workopolis.ca
+   It regurlarly fetch recruiting information from several Canadien recruitment website, such as Monster.ca, Neuvoo.ca, Workopolis.ca
    It then sends the raw information to jobboard.backend.